Dixin/dixin.github.io/src/content/posts/lambda-calculus-via-csharp-6-combinatory-logic.md

 published: 2024-11-19
 description: "In lambda calculus, the primitive is function, which can have free variables and bound variables.  was introduced by [Moses Schönfink"
 image: ""
-tags: ["LINQ via C#", "C#", ".NET", "Lambda Calculus", "Functional Programming", "Combinators", "Combinatory Logic", "SKI", "Iota"]
+tags: [".NET", "C#", "Combinators", "Combinatory Logic", "Functional Programming", "Iota", "Lambda Calculus", "LINQ via C#", "SKI"]
-category: "LINQ via C#"
+category: ".NET"
 draft: false
 lang: ""
 ---